For all spare part enquiries, please contact your local Tanglewood stockist found in the dealers section above.

-For all UK enquiries, please contact CustomerService@tanglewoodguitarcompany.com
+For all other UK enquiries, please contact CustomerService@tanglewoodguitarcompany.com

 For all worldwide enquiries, please contact your relevant distributor - World Distributors